Stubborn East Coast Low; Locally Heavy Rain in the Four Corners Region - NewsBreak

 weather.gov

-Effective: 2022-10-06 04:02:00 AKDT Expires: 2022-10-07 12:00:00 AKDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects.
-Target Area: Eastern Alaska Range WIND ADVISORY REMAINS IN EFFECT UNTIL NOON AKDT FRIDAY * WHAT...South winds 25 to 40 mph with gusts up to 65 mph expected. * WHERE...Eastern Alaska Range. * WHEN...Until noon AKDT Friday. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.
+Effective: 2022-10-06 14:19:00 AKDT Expires: 2022-10-07 06:00:00 AKDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: People should avoid being outside in forested areas and around trees and branches.
+If possible, remain in the lower levels of your home during the windstorm, and avoid windows.
+Use caution if you must drive.
+Target Area: Chukchi Sea Coast HIGH WIND WARNING NOW IN EFFECT UNTIL 6 AM AKDT FRIDAY * WHAT...Southwest winds 30 to 40 mph with gusts up to 65 mph expected. * WHERE...Chukchi Sea Coast. * WHEN...Until 6 AM AKDT Friday. * IMPACTS...High winds may move loose debris, damage property and cause power outages.

 Comments / 0